Preheat the oven to 350F. Line two cookie sheets with parchment paper.

 Wrap tightly with plastic wrap and place in the refrigerator for at least 30 minutes.

-Place the chilled dough on a work surface that has been sprinkled with confectioner's sugar.
+Place the chilled dough on a work surface that has been lightly sprinkled with flour.
 Sprinkle the top of the dough and the rolling pin lightly with confectioner's sugar to prevent any sticking.

 Cut out desired shapes and place the cookies 2" apart on the cookie sheets.

-Let the cookies cool on the cookie sheets for 10 minutes, before transferring them to a cooling rack to cool completely.
+Let the cookies cool on the cookie sheets for 10 minutes, before transferring them to a cooling rack to cool completely before decorating.